andifalk/cloud-security-workshop/labs/initial/product/README.md

 | clark.kent@example.com/kent     | USER        |
 | peter.parker@example.com/parker | ADMIN, USER |

 To make accessing the APIs more convenient you can use the provided postman collection.
-You can find the collection in the [setup](../../../setup/postman) folder.
+Please check the _setup_ section for details.

 Now let's start with changing the server into a resource server using modern authentication with a JSON web token (JWT).